-Most Occupational Extension courses have a registration fee of \$65-\$175, and Community Services Education courses range from \$0-\$120.
+Most Occupational Extension courses have a registration fee of \$70-\$180, and Community Services Education courses range from \$0-\$130.
 Recreational classes are required to be self-supporting and are priced accordingly.
 All fees are payable at the first class meeting.
 There is no registration fee for any of the basic skills courses.
-There is a technology fee for computer classes and a campus access fee for all classes.
+There is a technology fee for computer classes and a campus access fee for all classes eight (8) weeks and longer.

-Tuition for Occupational Extension classes may be waived for one non-credit class per semester for senior citizens age 65 or older who are legal residents of North Carolina.
-In addition, rescue personnel, fire fighters, law enforcement officers, and lifesaving department personnel are eligible to have tuition waived for classes required in their respective vocations.
+Tuition for Occupational Extension classes may be waived for legal residents of North Carolina who are rescue personnel, fire fighters, law enforcement officers, and lifesaving department personnel, however, the course must be required in their respective vocations.
 Fees are also waived for public and private school teachers when enrolled in CPR and first aid courses.